TheBlackOutsider/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete : a shell command to delete a file 9-firstdirdeletion : a shell command to delete a empty directory 10-back : a shell command to back to previous directory
+8-firstdelete : a shell command to delete a file 9-firstdirdeletion : a shell command to delete a empty directory 10-back : a shell command to back to previous directory 10-back : a shell command to display contents of different directories in same timey